roser-one/sanerebels.com/about.md

 **Vehicle for Expertise.**
 Service turns into product.
 It travels to a thousand places at once.
 You stay in one.

+### The Target: "The Capped Expert"

+**Who they are:**
+Veterans of their craft.
+JordKuiper.com is the archetype.
+High-level coaches, sales trainers in meaningful industries (renewables, social good), or specialized consultants.
+They don't need leads; they need cloning.
+They have already won the "skill" game but are losing the "time" game.

+**The Desire (The "Why"):**
+- **Democratization:** They hate that their help is limited to the top 1% who can afford their rates.
+They *want* to help the people just starting out, but the economics don't work with their current model.
+- **Soul of a Service:** They want the impact of software with the *soul of a service*.
+- **Legacy/Reach:** To travel to a thousand rooms at once without being in them.
+- **Impact > Income:** They want to make the world better, not just their bank account fatter.

+**The Fear (The "Blocker"):**
+- **Reputation Risk:** They are terrified of launching a sophisticated "product" that breaks or feels cheap.
+Their status is their currency.
+A dysfuntional product makes them look amateur.
+- **"Marketing Slang":** They are repelled by "funnels" and "passive income" hype.
+They want a partner who cares about the *problem*, not just the conversion rate.

+**The Current State:**
+- Successful but exhausted.
+- Revenue is linear (Time = Money).
+- Attempted to "productize" before (courses, templates) but it felt hollow or generic.

+**Ideal Partners:**
+- **The Healer:** Coaches helping people feel better or overcome trauma.
+- **The Ethical Seller:** Sales trainers for meaningful industries (Renewables, Social Good).
+- **The System Thinker:** Growth minds who want to harden their frameworks into code.

+---

 ### The Offer Strategy (The "How")

 #### Phase 1: The Trust Anchor